mis-tools/pkg-conda-environment-for-image-processing/readme.md

 rm -rf mounts && ./scripts/build_using_docker.sh
 # fails if packages have been updated
 cp mounts/builddir/conda-environment-for-image-processing.md5sums_without_pyc_and_history approved_files/
+git status  # to check if and what have changed

 rm -rf mounts && ./scripts/build_using_docker.sh
 ```